uio-bmi/ligo/docs_source/quickstart/receptor_level_simulation.rst

 .. image:: ../_static/figures/quickstart_receptor-level.png

 By default, LIgO reports the simulated TRBs as a triple of the TRBV gene name, CDR3 AA sequence, and TRBJ gene name.
-To be able to export full-length AIRs, it is necessary to also download the reference data using Stitchr .
+To add full-length TCRs to the output, it is necessary to download the Stitchr reference data using :code:`stitchrdl -s human`, see `Stitcher documentation <https://jamieheather.github.io/stitchr/installation.html>`_ for more information.
+Once the Stitchr reference data is downloaded, LigO will automatically add full-length TCR sequences to the output.

 If you also want to report the generation probabilities (pgen) of the simulated receptors according to the default OLGA humanTRB model, set the :code:`export_p_gens`  parameter to true.
 Please keep in mind that pgen evaluation may take time.